vuejs/it.vuejs.org/src/api/index.md

 ### v-bind

-- **Shorthand:** `:`
+- **Scorciatoia:** `:`

-- **Expects:** `* (with argument) | Oggetto (without argument)`
+- **Si Aspetta:** `* (with Argomento) | Oggetto (without Argomento)`

-- **Argument:** `attrOProp (optional)`
+- **Argomento:** `attrOProp (optional)`

-- **Modifiers:**
+- **Modificatori:**
   - `.sync` - make the binding two-way.
 Only respected for prop bindings.
   - `.once` - make the binding one-time.
 Only respected for prop bindings.
   - `.camel` - convert the attribute name to camelCase when setting it.
-Only respected for normal attributes.
-Used for binding camelCase SVG attributes.
+Only respected for normal Attributi.
+Used for binding camelCase SVG Attributi.

 - **Utilizzo:**

-  Dynamically bind one or more attributes, or a component prop to an espressione.
+  Dynamically bind one or more Attributi, or a component prop to an espressione.

   When used to bind the `class` or `style` attribute, it supports additional valore Tipos such as Array or Oggettos.
 See linked guide section below for more details.

   When used for prop binding, the prop must be properly declared in the child component.
-Prop bindings can specify a different binding Tipo using one of the modifiers.
+Prop bindings can specify a different binding Tipo using one of the Modificatori.

-  When used without an argument, can be used to bind an oggetto containing attribute name-valore pairs.
+  When used without an Argomento, can be used to bind an oggetto containing attribute name-valore pairs.
 Note in this mode `class` and `style` does not support Array or Oggettos.

 - **Esempio:**